naelstrof/VRCLipSyncOSC/README.md

 You can find out what the keys represent by checking out HTC Vive's official documentation here: https://developer-express.vive.com/resources/vive-sense/eye-and-facial-tracking-sdk/documentation/

 2. config.lua must have an update function that takes the lipdata table, this is ran every update in order to send data to VRChat.
+3. All parameters should be normalized (0 to 1), otherwise the animation smoother trick won't work correctly.
-3. Make sure to call `SendData("/avatar/parameters/myparameter", value)` before the end of `update` in order to send the parameters to VRChat.
+4. Make sure to call `SendData("/avatar/parameters/myparameter", value)` before the end of `update` in order to send the parameters to VRChat.
 The values are cached and sent at the end.
-4. If there's an error in `config.lua`, the executable will report the error and immediately close.
+5. If there's an error in `config.lua`, the executable will report the error and immediately close.
 A convenience bat file has been included so that the error message can be read.
 Use it if the executable flashes or blinks when you run it.